 In this case, Mr. A holds shares in one company.
 His portfolio is not diversified as he is a small investor.
 If any unfavorable event happens to X Corp, it becomes a risky investment, and he may lose his capital completely.
 So, the key point in capital market investment is keeping up-to-date information about investing companies, risk management strategies, and proper exit periods before incurring a loss.
 To avoid the risk, people prefer trading through mutual funds and broking firms as they are supported by proper financial information.

 The retail investment market is constantly growing; investors now have more access to financial information, investment options, and trading tools.
 The percentage across the world is growing year on year, with the availability of information on the internet reducing the dependability of investors on broking firms, and through opening an online trading account, any individual investor can directly trade with the shares of the listed companies.

 Retail Investor Market Size

-Retail investors continue to invest in the capital market considering the long-term growth in stock value and the returns from stocks are higher than the traditional investments of bonds, deposits, etc. As per the latest statistics, retail investors account for close to 20% of the stock market activity in the US.
-This is expected to grow in the future years as the retail investors show more interest in capital market investments.
+Retail investors continue to invest in the capital market considering the long-term growth in stock value, and the returns from stocks are higher than the traditional investments of bonds, deposits, etc. As per the latest statistics, retail investors account close to 20% of the stock market activity in the US.
+This is expected to grow in the future years as retail investors show more interest in capital market investments.
 This helps them to reap better returns in the long term.

-- Retail investors predominantly invest for long term benefits and capital appreciation.
+- Retail investors predominantly invest for long-term benefits and capital appreciation.
 Since they avoid the short term, they can save a lot on trading fees.

 This is a guide to Retail Investors.
-Here we also discuss the introduction and Role of Retail Investors along with advantages and disadvantages.
+Here we discuss the introduction and Role of Retail Investors along with its advantages and disadvantages.
 You may also have a look at the following articles to learn more –